regina-normal/regina-normal.github.io/data/angles/README.txt

 The files in this directory were created using Regina 4.5.

-The regina-python script that produces the angle structures is stored alongside the gzipped output file in this directory.
-This script requires a census file as an argument, which should be the copy of snappea-census.rga that is shipped with regina.
+The regina-python script that produces the angle structures is stored as runangles.py in this directory.
+This script requires a census file as an argument (typically the copy of snappea-census.rga that is shipped with regina).
+The corresponding output (gzipped to conserve space) is stored in this directory as the file snappea-all.gz.

 WARNING: This script does not delete angle structure lists, which means it can consume a *very* large amount of memory when run over a large